Manchester and Leeds Railway: Bolton and Bury 1846

-Through the Act of 1791, the Manchester, Bolton and Bury Canal Company had been created.
+Through the Manchester, Bolton and Bury Canal Act 1791 (31 Geo.
+3. c.
+68), the Manchester, Bolton and Bury Canal Company had been created.
 In 1832, it decided to build a railway beside its canal, changing the company name to the Manchester, Bolton & Bury Canal Navigation and Railway.
 It never reached Bury, and its "Manchester" terminal was in fact in Salford, and its title is usually shortened to the Manchester and Bolton Railway.
 The railway opened for public traffic as far as Bolton on 29 May 1838; there were six trains each way on weekdays and two on Sundays.

 From May 1844, the MB&BR reached Victoria station over the rails of the Liverpool & Manchester Railway.